ethereum/web3.py/docs/contributing.rst

     Compiling OffchainLookup.sol
     reformatted ...

-If there is any contract data that not generated via the script but is is important to pass on to the test suites, the ``_custom_data.py`` can be used to store that information.
+If there is any contract data that is not generated via the script but is is important to pass on to the test suites, the ``_custom_data.py`` can be used to store that information.